-State Departments of Transportation must ultimately support implementation of a U.S. Bicycle Route and may lead the process or may rely on partner organizations and volunteers.
+State Departments of Transportation must ultimately support implementation of a U.S. Bicycle Route.
+However, state DOTs may choose to lead the process or rely on partner organizations and volunteers.
 State DOTs that do not have the capacity to pursue implementation directly can create partnerships and contracts with non-government organizations, stakeholder organizations and volunteers to achieve implementation.
 The Best Practice Report case studies on the Implementation Resources page provide examples of three different models used by states to achieve implementation.

 DOTs may consider collaborating with these types of organizations:

 Adventure Cycling Association provides training and technical assistance to help work through the implementation process with agency staff and partners.
 Contact the Travel Initiatives Department at email@example.com to learn more.